dceliano/ece362/README.md

-This repo contains all the files I found in the ece362 folder on my Google Drive.
-I don't think it contains all the files from all the labs I did (because they were stored on Purdue's internal network), but it might.
+This repo contains all the files from my work in ECE362 at Purdue.

 It is worth noting that all the labs were done using CodeWarrior (for the assembly and C files) and ispLEVER for ABEL files (.abl), which are similar to VHDL or Verilog files.

 The people I worked with on the final project were:
 	John Mahony (jpmahonyiv@gmail.com)